qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 -----------

 |general| The :guilabel:`General` tab is essentially like that of the raster dialog.
-There a several options available:
+There are several options available:

 * Change the display name of the layer.
-* Set a display field to be used for the ``Identify Results`` dialog.
+* Set a display field to be used for the :guilabel:`Identify Results` dialog.
 * Define a certain Edit User Interface for the vector layer written with the Qt Creator IDE and tools at http://qt.digia.com/Product/Developer-Tools/.
-* Create a ``Spatial Index`` (only for OGR supported formats and PostGIS).
+* Create a :guilabel:`Spatial Index` (only for OGR supported formats and PostGIS).
-* Add an ``Init function`` for the layer.
+* Add an :guilabel:`Init function` for the layer.
 They will overwrite existing QGIS widget initializations, if applied.
-* ``Update Extents`` information for a layer.
+* :guilabel:`Update Extents` information for a layer.
-* View or change the projection of the specific vector layer, clicking on ``Specify CRS``.
+* View or change the projection of the specific vector layer, clicking on :guilabel:`Specify CRS`.

-Furthermore you can activate and set |checkbox| :menuselection:`Use scale dependent rendering`, define provider specific options (e.g. encoding) and with the **[Query Builder]** button you can create a subset of the features in the layer that will be visualized (also refer to section :ref:`sec_selection_query`).
+Furthermore you can activate and set |checkbox| :guilabel:`Use scale dependent rendering`, define provider specific options (e.g. encoding) and with the **[Query Builder]** button you can create a subset of the features in the layer that will be visualized (also refer to section :ref:`sec_selection_query`).